 The RS2 safely contains and neutralizes human waste thanks to a patented gas-impervious “bag within a bag” design.
 The same polymers and enzymes used in the RS1 are inside the RS2.
 These polymers change the composition of the waste, containing and encapsulating it.
 Meanwhile, the enzymes work to accelerate the breakdown of both pee and poop.
 The polymers and enzymes also eliminate odor.
 In addition, all RS1 and RS2 waste bags come with ample toilet paper and antimicrobial wipes.

 Once you have finished peeing or pooping, simply cinch the inner bag closed and seal the outer bag shut.
-Because all Restop wag bags are puncture-resistant, you can even roll the used bags up and safely store it on the plane or in your luggage without fear of spillage.
-Once you land, find a regular trash bin and easily dispose of the WAG bag.
+Because all Restop Waste Bags are puncture-resistant, you can even roll the used bags up and safely store it on the plane or in your luggage without fear of spillage.
+Once you land, find a regular trash bin and easily dispose of the Waste Bag.

 For a portable toilet solution, the Restop Portable Commode onboard.
 It comes equipped with a full-size flexible toilet seat on your plane.
 For your comfort, the portable Commode is the height of a standard toilet.